AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-fusion/fusion-iterator-shows-object-object.md

 ---
 title: "Workfront Fusion: Array elements in Iterator module display as object Object"
-description: "When a user views an Iterator module, elements of the array display as "object Object."
+description: "When a user views an Iterator module, elements of the array display as object Object.
 This may occur even when the array elements displayed correctly when viewed earlier."
 hidefromtoc: yes
 ---